nochita/TruckMemo/README.md

 # TruckMemo

-Memotest with truck images for my son
+Memotest with truck images for little kids